The Science of Clear Skin: Diet and Food for Acne Management

 3. Junk and Fried Foods

-Fast food and deep-fried snacks often contain trans fats, omega-6 fatty acids, and other pro-inflammatory ingredients that can aggravate acne.
+Fast food and deep-fried snacks often contain trans fats, a high ratio of omega-6 fatty acids, and other pro-inflammatory ingredients that may be associated with increased skin inflammation and acne development [4].

 4. Food Sensitivities

-Individual sensitivities, such as to gluten or lactose—can also play a role.
+Individual sensitivities, such as to gluten or lactose, can also play a personalized role in promoting inflammation and subsequent breakouts.
 Keep a food journal to identify your personal acne triggers.

-Let’s now look at foods that help prevent acne and promote a healthy complexion.
+Let’s now look at foods that contain specific compounds known to help manage acne and promote a healthy complexion.

 1. Omega-3 Fatty Acids

-Found in fatty fish (like salmon and mackerel), flaxseeds, and walnuts, omega-3s have anti-inflammatory properties that help reduce acne.
+Found in fatty fish (like salmon and mackerel), flaxseeds, and walnuts, omega-3s have potent anti-inflammatory properties that help reduce acne symptoms and lesion count [5].

 2. Probiotics